ZakMorrison2024/ZakMorrison2024/README.md

 - Feel free to take anything on here.
 - I have recently fallen in-love with GitHub
 - I use it as a library where I can store and share good ideas and my best scripts.
 - I credit GPT and any scripts I've saved.
+I need to go over some and credit GPT ...
 - My code is open to interpretation :L hence the lack of comments ... :L
 - I'm just lazy. ¬¬
 - I will eventually go over everything, to make sure a ReadMe.md is properly assigned.